• Skip to primary navigation

 Scroll down to the recipe card below for full information on ingredients and amounts.

 • Broccoli - Use a fresh head of broccoli and chop it yourself for the best flavor.
-My favorite part is that there's no need to blanch the broccoli before adding into the salad.
 Just wash and drain well (a salad spinner can help ensure it’s dry).

 • Cashews - Use roasted cashews for the best flavor and crunch.
-Swap other nuts and seeds to make this broccoli cranberry salad recipe your own.
+Swap other nuts and seeds to make this recipe your own.

 • Cranberries - It's sweet, chewy with a hint of tartness.
 You can swap raisins or dried cherries instead.